Hypogonadotropic hypogonadism: Pathogenesis

 There are many causes of AHH, mostly due to structural lesions or functional abnormalities involving the HPG axis such as sarcoidosis, lymphocytic hypophysitis, pituitary adenomas, craniopharyngiomas and other CNS tumours.
 Most of these patients have multiple pituitary hormone deficiencies.
 Hyperprolactinaemia is the most common cause of AHH.
 It is a well-established cause of infertility in both male and female mammals.
 Prolactin inhibits GnRH neurons and therefore inhibits the subsequent release of LH, FSH and sex steroids.
 The mechanism of prolactin induced inhibition of GnRH release is poorly understood.

 It is suspected that the prolactin receptor is expressed on a small subset of GnRH neurons in mice and thus has a direct inhibitory effect on GnRH release.
+More recent studies elucidate kisspeptin's role in mediating the inhibition of GnRH by prolactin and provide promise for treatment of GnRH inhibition, showing significant reductions in hyperprolactinemia-induced LH pulse suppression using exogenous kisspeptin.
 There is evidence to suggest indirect inhibition of GnRH neurons mediated by other neurotransmitters such as dopamine, opioid, neuropeptide Y and γ-aminobutyric acid.

 Drug usage of glucocorticoids and opioid analgesics in high dosages can lead to the inhibition of GnRH synthesis.

 Opioid receptors reside in the hypothalamus and when bound to opioids they decrease the normal pulsatile secretion of GnRH and therefore result in HH.

 Chronic treatment with supraphysiological doses of glucocorticoids results in a marked decrease in testosterone without an increase of LH levels, suggestive of a central mechanism of induced HH.